joyofpw/solidwire/README.md

 However when you are in larger projects some documentation is needed in order to improve communication between people.

-You can use available standards like *UML* or *Database Diagrams* to represent relationships.
+You can use available standards like *UML* or *Entity Relationship Diagrams* to represent relationships.
 But they quickly become outdated specially in the first iterations and drafts.
 Creating them usually needs some graphic design tool and collaboration between people become slower.